Sailor Willi Schütt and docker Walter Schuetrum

 A double story about sailor Willi Schütt from Hamburg-Altona and docker Walter Schuetrum from San Francisco

 Willi (Wilhelm) Schütt, a sailor from Hamburg-Altona, who fought on three continents

 Sailor life and emerging class consciousness

-In 1923, at the age of 15, Willi Schütt made his first journey as cabin boy on the two-masted schooner Edelgard on the Baltic Sea.
+Willi (Wilhelm) Schütt was born In Hamburg-Altona in 1908.
+At the age of 15, Willi Schütt made his first journey as cabin boy on the two-masted schooner Edelgard on the Baltic Sea.

 During the inflation in August 1923, he received his final salary (25,000 Mark), which was barely enough to pay for the railway ticket to the seamen‘s labour exchange in Hamburg.

 Because of Willi’s experiences on German ships; the tone of the officers’ commands and their enforcement of slavish obedience, he chose to travel under a different national flag.